MSWS/EnderShortcut/README.md

 ### Functionality

-EnderShortcut aims to allow players to simply use `/enderchest` instead of having to **place down** their chest, interact with it, and then pick it back up.
-This is a _balanced_ shortcut because it requires the player to have an Ender Chest in their inventory to use the command.
+EnderShortcut adds some quality of life features with players' enderchests.

+### Opening (/ec)

+Players can easily open their enderchest if they have the required tools in their inventory.
+This saves players from having to place down, interact with, break, and pick up their enderchest.

 1. The player must have the `endershortcut.enderchest` permission.
-2. The player must have an Ender Chest in their inventory. (unless they have the `endershortcut.enderchest.bypasschest` permission).
+2. The player must have an Ender Chest in their inventory. (unless they have the `endershortcut.bypass.chest` permission).
-3. The player must have either a **silk touch pickaxe** or an **eye of ender** in their inventory.
+3. The player must have either a **silk touch pickaxe** or an **eye of ender** in their inventory (or have `endershortcut.bypass.item`).
 4. Access is granted to the player's Ender Chest.
 5. If an eye of ender was used, it is consumed.

+### Shulker Boxes

+Players can easily open the shulker boxes inside their enderchest by right-clicking on the boxes.
+This saves players from having to place down, interact with, break, pick up their shulker boxes, and placing them back in their enderchest.
+(Requires `endershortcut.shulker` permissions).

 ## Permissions